React: How To Append JSX

 I run my app in a php-fpm-alpine docker container so some adjustments need to do or the tool won’t work.

-The sync-tool is implemented by shell scripts, and with the header, #!/bin/bash, so only bash can run it.
+The sync-tool is implemented by shell scripts, and with the header, #!/bin/bash

 And since I used an alpine image, which doesn’t have the Bash installed by default so I had two options:

-# add this to the Dockerfile
+1 | # add this to the Dockerfile |

 Still, by default, the alpine image doesn’t come with mysql-client, which is used in the shell script so we need to install it.

-apk add --no-cache mysql-client
+1 | apk add --no-cache mysql-client |

 Since I sync the data using a user who ONLY has SELECT privilege, I need to disable LOCK TABLE, and PROCESS when dumping the data.

-Open vendor/waelwalid/laravel-database-sync/database-update.sh.
+Open vendor/waelwalid/laravel-database-sync/database-update.sh

-Add --single-transaction=TRUE --no-tablespaces after mysqldump command.
+Add --single-transaction=TRUE --no-tablespaces

 Like this:

-mysqldump -v --single-transaction=TRUE --no-tablespaces \
+1 | mysqldump -v --single-transaction=TRUE --no-tablespaces \ |

 If you use login as root, or other users with LOCK TABLE, and PROCESS privileges, you can skip this step.